 We offer Drop-In Programs at the ACC!
 Check out the ACC's Drop-In Schedule and get ready for some active fun in our brand new facility.
 As we build capacity in this new facility, our Drop-In Programs will increase.

 AftersKool at ACC - Afterschool Program

 AftersKool is a brand new, registered afterschool program focused on fun, active, safe and inclusive play!
 Children in Grades K - 7 will try new games, sports and work on creative projects in a supportive environment.
-Starting October 4, we will be running AftersKool at the Albion Community Centre (ACC).
 Visit our AftersKool page for more information and to register!

 The City is leasing the dedicated child care space to the YMCA of Greater Vancouver.
-The YMCA will operate a 25 space full day child care program for children 30 months to 5 years of age at the new Albion Community Centre.
-The YMCA is currently working on getting the program licensed with Fraser Health and are aiming for a summer opening.
-Families who are interested in applying for a space in the program for their child can register here.
+The YMCA operates a full day child care program for children 30 months to 5 years of age.
+For more information on the YMCA child care registry and waitlist please visit their website.